MipHolmes/Blog/_posts/2025-06-18-My-First-PP-Discovery.md

-All in all, PP is like pouring a can of food coloring into a small pond — a seemingly minor action with wide-reaching, hard-to-contain consequences.
+PP is like pouring a can of food coloring into a pond — a seemingly minor action with wide-reaching, hard-to-contain consequences.
 A polluted prototype silently alters the behavior of objects app-wide, often in ways developers don’t anticipate.